It’s important all local WWII veterans who have yet to experience a Central Valley Honor Flight, apply now for a CV Honor flight.

 Any veteran requiring oxygen must submit a prescription from the doctor for oxygen use while on the trip.
 The prescription must identify delivery method (mask or nasal cannula), frequency (as needed or continuously) and the rate of delivery (liters per minute).
 Our Medical Director will contact you a few weeks before the trip to ensure arrangements are made for oxygen while in Washington, DC.

-Yes, family members or friends (aged 18-72) are eligible to be traveling Guardians if they are physically capable of assisting the veteran during the entire trip.
-ALL Guardians are required to make a $1,000 tax deductible donation beginning 30 days before their assigned trip date to cover their travel expenses.
+Yes, other than a spouse, family members or friends (aged 18-72) are eligible to be traveling Guardians if they are physically capable of assisting the veteran during the entire trip.
+ALL Guardians are required to make a $1,200 tax deductible donation beginning 30 days before their assigned trip date to cover their travel expenses.
 It is “all-inclusive”, covering airfare, hotel, meals, tour buses, travel gear and snacks.
 All travel arrangement are made in advance by the Trip Leader.

 Only one family member may act as a guardian per veteran.
 If other family members (example: both sons) wish to be on the trip, they must apply to be Guardians assigned to another veteran.